Website navigation is one of those topics that no-one really talks about. But actually, it is super important.

 I think we’ve all been in this position.
 We want to know something but we can’t find it.
 It may be there (but not obvious), or it may not be there.

 It might be contact details.
 I’m a big fan of putting your contact details on a separate contact page and including this page on the top right of the menu on every page.
 Because we want clients to contact us if they need to before they buy.
 It can help to get into a dialogue with them.
 It’s also a sign of trust.
 I won’t buy from any online store that does not display their contact details.
 It doesn’t matter how great their clothes look or how cheap they are, even my teens have been trained that you don’t buy if you can’t easily see contact details.

 A friend was telling me that she had been trying to book something online (having been told by the owner they could book online).
 After searching for the booking link for longer than she wanted to, she gave up and went elsewhere.
 That business lost a client because they made her search around.
 It happens frequently.
 And it is bonkers!

-But it got me thinking about navigation more generally and websites in particular.
 There is nothing more annoying than not being able to find what you want.
-Customers aren’t always so patient.
-If they can’t easily find what they want at best they will be frustrated and at worst they will leave without buying/contacting you/finding out about what you do.
+Customers aren’t always patient.
+If they can’t easily find what they want at best they will be frustrated (not the best way to start a relationship).
+And at worst they will leave without buying/contacting you/finding out about what you do.

 Businesses often focus on the aesthetics of a website.
 How it looks is important, but usability is much more important.
 Web designers often refer to this as “UX design” – User Experience.
 It is crucial to the success of your website.